 With over 23,000 investors on its platform so far, the startup channelled a total of IDR 51 billion (US$3.63 million) in 2018 to over 10,000 partner farmers and enterprises who list their projects – which range from crop cultivation to rearing farm animals and sourcing of farm supplies – on the Crowde platform.

-The startup is backed by GREE Ventures, a Southeast Asian-focussed fund that counts Indonesian e-commerce unicorn Bukalapak in its portfolio.
+The agritech startup is backed by GREE Ventures, a Southeast Asian-focused fund that counts Indonesian e-commerce unicorn Bukalapak in its portfolio.

 Investors can choose to park their funds in a basic loan program, with distributes interest of 10–15% per year, or a sharia-compliant profit sharing arrangement that gives a 5–10% annualized return; the latter is run in partnership with local Islamic financial institution Bank Muamalat.